 Numerous accommodation, food and beverage options in Nuriootpa.

 This is a high quality rail trail which follows the old rail easement and has a smooth hot mix bitumen surface.
 At Nuriootpa turn into South Terrace then left into The Crescent to access the Nuriootpa – Angaston rail trail.

 No buildings remain at Nuriootpa station but platforms, railway lines and water tower are still in place.

 Nuriootpa had a turning triangle rather than a turntable for reversing engines.
 The triangle is still in place, often hidden by long grass, and the cycle path crosses it twice.

-Railway Tce, on the opposite side of Nuriootpa station, formed one straight of a rectangular racing circuit used for the 1950 Australian Grand Prix.
-Murray St was another straight, right through the middle of the shopping precinct.
+Railway Terrace, on the opposite side of Nuriootpa station, formed one straight of a rectangular racing circuit used for the 1950 Australian Grand Prix.
+Murray Street was another straight, right through the middle of the shopping precinct.

-This section passes vineyards and wineries, and features high embankments and deep, shady cuttings at the Angaston end.
+This section passes through vineyards and past wineries, and features high embankments and deep shady cuttings at the Angaston end.

 The trail has been enhanced with high quality metal sculptures, information and map boards and seating at regular intervals.